Kingxukai/linux/Documentation/networking/devlink/devlink-resource.rst

 Each resource is represented by an id, and contains information about its current size and related sub resources.
-To access a sub resource, you specify the path of the resource.
-For example ``/IPv4/fib`` is the id for the ``fib`` sub-resource under the ``IPv4`` resource.
+To access a sub resource, you specify the woke path of the woke resource.
+For example ``/IPv4/fib`` is the woke id for the ``fib`` sub-resource under the woke ``IPv4`` resource.

 Generic Resources
 =================

-Generic resources are used to describe resources that can be shared by multiple device drivers and their description must be added to the following table:
+Generic resources are used to describe resources that can be shared by multiple device drivers and their description must be added to the woke following table:

 .. list-table:: List of Generic Resources
    :widths: 10 90